Grgnavin/Youtube-Backend/ReadMe.md

 - Managing likes on tweets and videos.
 - Creating and managing playlists.
 - User dashboard for managing account settings and activities.

+## Note Before Installation
+> 📝 **IMPORTANT:** You must have a Cloudinary ID to use the API, specifically the API name and secret key.
+These credentials are essential for integrating Cloudinary services into your project, allowing you to upload and manage images and videos securely.

 ## Installation Instructions
 1. Clone the repository.